-Several recent works [1],[2], and [3] consider system models similar to ours and jointly optimize the code rates at the physical layer and packet level.
-In [3], the authors investigate ARQ for the packet-level code and optimize the physical-layer rate in order to maximize overall throughput.
+Several recent works [1], [2], and [3] consider a similar system model and jointly optimize the code rates at the physical layer and packet level.
+In [3], the authors restrict their attention to ARQ for the packet-level code and optimize the physical-layer rate in order to maximize overall throughput.
 In [1] and [2], the authors consider maximizing throughput (and the equivalent dual problem of minimizing outage probability [1]) instead of optimizing the system to work over the widest possible range of SNR's by minimizing the required transmit power as this paper does.
 Neither [1] nor [2] considers the effect of diversity on the optimal solution.

 Luby et al. noticed the need to consider cross-layer effects in the simulation-based analysis provided in [5] for 3GPP.
 Vehkapera and Medard also note the importance of cross-layer coding in [7].
 In a similar vein to the present work, the authors of [14] determine the total number of expected channel uses required to transmit a packet if retransmission is allowed.
-However, the packet-level coding in [14] is restricted to retransmission.
+However, the packet-level coding in [14] is restricted to simple retransmission.
 In this regard, this paper generalizes their results.
 Xiao [15, Ch.
-5],[16] considers the problem of jointly balancing linear network coding with packet-length in multihop networks to minimize expected delay (between the source and sink nodes), but neither fading nor diversity are considered in [15, Ch.
-5],[16].
+5] considers the problem of jointly balancing linear network coding with packet-length in multi-hop networks to minimize expected delay (between the source and sink nodes), but neither fading nor diversity are considered in [15, Ch.
+5].

-In recent years, "rateless" packet-level erasure coding schemes (fountain codes) such as Raptor coding [4] have gained widespread popularity.
+In recent years, "rateless" packet-level erasure coding schemes such as Raptor coding [4] and fountain codes have gained widespread popularity.
 These schemes incrementally add redundancy as required; in principle they can add a limitless amount of redundancy.